ahmed-at-github/stl_standard-template-lib/Algorithm/READme.md

 Syntax
 lower_bound(start, end, val);

+The behavior of the lower_bound() is undefined if the array is not sorted

 upper_bound()
 The std::upper_bound is used to find first element in the given range that is greater (>) than the given value.

 Syntax
 upper_bound(start, end, val);

+The behavior of the upper_bound() is undefined if the array is not sorted